jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Etc…

 .. index::
     Nika; Batch processing

 Batch processing (no images)
 ----------------------------

-*This is way to significantly seep up processing of images in Nika.*
+*This is way to significantly speed up processing of images in Nika.*

-Testing has shown that up to 75% of time to process a single image in Nika can be spent by displaying the images, drawing into the images, and graphing the 1D data.
+Testing has shown that up to 75% of time to process data in Nika can be spent on displaying the images, drawing into the images, and graphing the 1D data.
 And printing notes in the history area.
 Most of the time this is acceptable and images help users to understand what is happening.
 However, when processing large number of images this can needlessly slow down processing.
-The checkbox *Batch Proc. (no images)* controls how Nika behaves.
-If this checkbox is selected, Nika will stop all updates toward users and simply display a panel *Nika is batch Processing data* (see next figure) stating that it is working.
-During this time Nika is running, but the only thing changing user can see is the red *Sample Name* on the main panel.
+The checkbox *Batch Proc. (no images)* speeds up processing by preventing needless image display.
+If this checkbox is selected, Nika will stop all image displays, updates of opened graphs and to indicate it is working will just display a panel *Nika is batch Processing data* (see next figure).
+While this panel is up, Nika is running, but the only thing changing user can see is the red *Sample Name* on the main panel.
+When the selected batch of samples (batch is selected in the *Select input data* listbox) this panel will disappear.

 .. image:: media/Main_BatchProcessing1.jpg
    :align: center